The Millennium Bugs

 The Mile High Jazz Band Association formed in 2001 as a nonprofit corporation to support the MHJB and its subgroup, the Millennium Bugs (jazz combo), promote live jazz performance in northern Nevada, educate the public about jazz, and enrich the cultural life of the community.
 Member benefits include mailings, discounts on admissions, and invitations to special events, plus the satisfaction of helping big-band jazz to thrive!
 To book the Mile High Jazz Band (big band) or Millennium Bugs (jazz combo), call 775-883-4154. |

-The Millennium Bugs, a jazz combo associated with the Mile High Jazz Band, play a great variety of jazz styles.
+The Millennium Bugs, a jazz combo associated with the Mile High Jazz Band, have been playing a great variety of jazz styles together since the late 1990s.
 They performed for the Carson City Preservation Coalition/Historical Society, Olympic Torch Relay Ceremony in Carson City, Carson City Music Club, Westview block party, Camel Race Day in Virginia City, Carson Nugget showroom, Carson-Tahoe Hospital Foundation, Carson High Prom, BAC Beer Tasting, weddings, receptions, and parties.
-Upper photo: The Millennium Bugs shown with drummer Lee Warner in by the Foreman-Roberts
+Upper photo: The Millennium Bugs shown with our late drummer, Lee Warner, in front of the Foreman-Roberts

 House Museum in Carson City.